ray-project/ray/doc/source/train/common/torch-configure-run.rst

 Outside of your training function, create a :class:`~ray.train.ScalingConfig` object to configure:

 1. :class:`num_workers <ray.train.ScalingConfig>` - The number of distributed training worker processes.
-2. :class:`use_gpu <ray.train.ScalingConfig>` - Whether each worker should use a GPU, CPU or :ref:`other accelerators <Using GPUs or other accelerators>`.
+2. :class:`use_gpu <ray.train.ScalingConfig>` - Whether each worker should use a GPU, CPU or :ref:`other accelerators <using-gpus-or-other-accelerators>`.

 .. testcode::